hannahbannan/Tooli-Front-End/README.md

 - bCrypt
 - Grape (ended up not using)

-# Code Snippet

 # Bugs & Fixes:
 - Did not include the -d postgresql when I created my rails application.
 That gave me an issue trying to deploy to Heroku, so I had to go back and recreate a new database with that postgresql flag.
-- CORS issues with Heroku
+- CORS issues with Heroku.
+Ended up being an issue with my master key/bcrypt in my production environment.
+- PostgresQL crashed overnight and I had to erase some redundant files